 Methodology overview

-The purpose of this document is to provide background information on the process that underpins census outputs.
-Through detailing these processes, users will gain an understanding of the underlying quality of the census outputs.
+The purpose of the 2011 Census methodology overview document is to provide background information on the process that underpins census outputs.
+By detailing these processes, users will understand the underlying quality of the census outputs.

 Statistical processing methodology

-The returns from the 2011 Census in Northern Ireland will be subjected to statistical processing with the aim of producing high quality census outputs.
+The returns from the 2011 Census in Northern Ireland will be subjected to statistical processing to produce high-quality census outputs.

 The key elements of the statistical processing will involve: